[As Amended April 11, 2019]

 Section 3: Mail-in Ballots

-The Executive Board may decide to elect any national or local positions by mail-in ballots, electronic mail ballots, or other online voting method, provided that reasonable steps are taken to insure that all members who desire to be nominated are given the opportunity.
+The Coordinating Committee may decide to elect any national or local positions by mail-in ballots, electronic mail ballots, or other online voting method, provided that reasonable steps are taken to insure that all members who desire to be nominated are given the opportunity.

 These Bylaws may at any time be amended by a 2/3 vote of the members present at a local meeting, provided that notice of the substance of the proposed amendment is stated in the notice of the meeting.